 This privacy notice relates specifically to Moon & Co Solicitors processing personal data of clients and former clients for direct marketing.
-In particular it applies to our email Legal Updates and invitations to events.
+In particular it applies to us sending our email Legal Updates and invitations to events.

 Moon & Co Solicitors are the data controller in this Privacy Notice.